 “Everybody gets so much information all day long that they lose their common sense”, Gertrude Stein

 So, how closely are CFS and FMS related?
 I have debated this for many years.
-I have searched, researched and contemplated about the relationships between the two as well as what I once called Gulf War Syndrome (now often called Post Traumatic Stress Disorder) and the elusive Multiple Chemical Sensitivities- all of which are invisible, affect women more commonly than men (with the notable exception of Gulf War Syndrome) and cannot be diagnosed with standard medical tests.
-My conclusion for all of these disorders is the same as it has been since my book and the 110 blogs I have since written.
+I have searched, researched and contemplated about the relationships between the two as well as what I once called Gulf War Syndrome, shell shock, battle fatigue (now called Post Traumatic Stress Disorder) and the elusive Multiple Chemical Sensitivities- all of which are invisible, said to affect women more commonly than men (with the notable exception of PTSD) and cannot be diagnosed with standard medical tests.
+My conclusion for all of these disorders is the same as it has been since my book and all the blogs I have since written.
 THESE ARE CONDITIONS THAT ARE CAUSED BY A HYPER-AROUSED CENTRAL NERVOUS SYSTEM IN HIGHLY SENSITIVE PERSONS.
 These disorders are not exclusive to highly sensitive women but men and children as well.

-It is important to discuss the commonalities among the four dis-eases of CFS, FMS, MCC and GWS.
+It is important to discuss the commonalities among the four dis-eases of CFS, FMS, MCC and PTSD.
 I will do so using the four main ‘symptoms’ discussed in the Picard article:

 3) Un-refreshing sleep.
-Ah, therein lies a commonality among all the disorders.
+Therein lies a commonality among all the disorders.

 4) Cognitive impairment.
 Once again the four dis-eases experience this to a greater or lesser extent.
 Also known as “brain fog”.

 5) The inability to stand upright for other than short periods of time, a symptom known as “orthostatic intolerance” which is extremely common in CFS and FMS and may or may not affect the other two disorders.